 1. Kathmandu Durbar Square Nepal.

-Located in the heart of Nepal’s capital city, Kathmandu Durbar Square is one of the UNESCO World Heritage and historical sites and a cultural hub for tourists looking to explore rich heritage and history of Nepal.
+Located in the heart of the capital of Nepal, Kathmandu Durbar Square is one of the UNESCO World Heritage Sites and a historical places that appeal to tourists.

-This ancient square is a treasure trove of architectural marvels, temples, palaces, and courtyards that date back centuries, showcasing the intricate craftsmanship and artistic prowess of the Newari people.
+This ancient square is a treasure trove of architectural marvels, temples, palaces, and courtyards that date back centuries.

-One of the highlights of Kathmandu Durbar Square is the Hanuman Dhoka Palace, a sprawling complex that once served as the royal residence of the Malla kings.
+One of the highlights of Kathmandu Durbar Square is the Hanuman Dhoka Palace, a sprawling complex that served as the royal residence of the Malla kings.

 2. Patan Durbar Square Nepal.

-Patan Durbar Square, located in the ancient city of Lalitpur in Nepal, is a UNESCO World Heritage Site that captivates tourists with its stunning architecture, intricate woodwork, and rich cultural heritage.
+Patan Durbar, a Square located within the historical city of Lalitpur in Nepal, is a UNESCO World Heritage Site.

 Visitors to Patan Durbar Square can also explore the Patan Museum, housed in the former palace of the Malla kings.